AdobeDocs/commerce-extensibility/src/pages/events/commands.md

 ## Create event metadata in Adobe I/O

 The `events:metadata:populate` command creates event metadata based on XML and application configurations.
+This metadata gets linked to the configured event provider.

+Event metadata is automatically created for new event subscriptions when the [`events:subscribe` command](#subscribe-to-an-event) is run and synchronized for events registered in `io_events.xml` files or `config.php` when the `setup:upgrade` command runs.
+Cases where creating event metadata using the `events:metadata:populate` command would be useful include the following:

+*  You have configured an event provider after an `io_events.xml` file was pushed to your cloud instance and a redeployment has not occurred since

+*  You have not run `setup:upgrade` since adding an `io_events.xml` file to your on-premise instance

 ### Usage